When will my son receive his iPad?

 How will my son obtain materials for his classes next year?

-Once schedules have been mailed, families should see the 2016-17 Textbooks for a listing of course materials.
+Once schedules have been mailed, families should visit the 2016-17 Textbooks page for a listing of course materials.
 Because texts will be obtained through a variety of mediums, it is very important to read course notes carefully to ensure the resources are in the correct format.
 Whenever possible Jesuit will work with individual publishers to purchase e-books in bulk and distribute them to students at no additional cost.
 If Jesuit provides your son with a digital text, he may choose to supplement it with a hard copy of the text.

 To what extent will my son be able to modify his device?